sebasibarguen/udacity-nanodegree-visualization/README.md

 between the first and second chart.
 I didn’t understand why in the first chart the hour 1a is bigger than the others.
 No, after i read all information it was clear.
 It took me like 10min watching all the information in my phone.

+###  Udacity coach
+>You should work further on the data and your use of it in order to make a visualization that is easy to understand.
+The way that delays have been aggregated in each of the three plots seems to be different and in each case it is difficult to interpret.
+The note stating the aggregation (above the legend) is very small and hard to read.
+It is not very easy to understand what 12,000 minutes of delays means in practice.
+It is currently not possible to understand whether large total delays are caused by long delays or simply many flights in total.
+It would be better to show the average delay per flight​.
+(Don’t forget to look carefully at which average would be best for this - would a mean or a median be more appropriate?)
+This would make the graphic easier to relate to a real-life situation.
+It also disentangles the effect of the number of flights at a given time (hour/day of week/month of year) from the lengths of the delays at that time.
+This could lead to an interesting investigation of whether delays occur more often at busy times of day.
+Depending on your findings, this could make a more compelling story.

+## For the future:
+- [ ] add a dynamic grid table, with the ability to change the data for a given year
+- [ ] add summary circle dashboard on top

 ## Resources